 6) the contemplative element.

 Ms. Behr-Sigel guides the reader along the road of silence toward that absolute center which is only accessible through sacrifice.
 This road is the specific path of the "lay monk," but it is also for all baptized people who are called to adapt it to the needs of modern man "who is drowning in a sea of noise and meaningless clatter."

-This book becomes a meeting with contemporary West since so many of the spiritual masters referred to are jointly venerated by both east and West.
+This book becomes a meeting with the contemporary West since so many of the spiritual masters referred to are jointly venerated by both East and West.
 There are meetings, exchanges and points of convergence here with the West, after a thousand year estrangement.
-This represents a new stage in the development of Orthodox spirituality.
-Orthodox spirituality is presented as a dynamic process, rather than one only of historical expression.
+This represents a new stage in the development of Orthodox spirituality, which is presented as a dynamic process, rather than one only of historical expression.
 It provides the hope of a true and durable meeting of separated Christians at a time when the borders between East and West, spiritually, are still being reopened.